steffest/naphta/release/ReadMe.txt

 An OldSkool demo inspired by a live performance I attended and captured of "NAFT", a Belgian Live Analog Techno band.

-The main song is based on "Paroxysm" by Naft.
+The music is based on / HEAVILY inspired by  "Paroxysm" by Naft.

 Creator: Steffest
 System: Amiga OCS